Orthoptics studies

 At the Gui de Chauliac Hospital in Montpellier, in the ophthalmology department.

-Exams are held at the end of each semester and consist of a final exam and/or continuous assessment, in accordance with the Assessment Methods (MCC).
+Exams are held at the end of each semester in the form of a final exam and/or continuous assessment, in accordance with the Assessment Guidelines (MCC).

 TESTIMONIALS